 ■ Main menu

-Music player П

-DAB L.
+DAB

 FM

+AUX in

 Sleep

 Alarms

 System settings >

 Headphone socket

 A 3.5mm Headphone Socket located on the left hand side of your radio is provided for use with headphones.
 Inserting a plug automatically mutes the internal loudspeaker.